groupdocs-comparison/GroupDocs.Comparison-Reference-Tutorials/content/english/java/basic-comparison/master-groupdocs-comparison-java-document-html-rendering/_index.md

             System.out.println("Comparer initialized with source document: " + sourceDocumentPath);
 ```

-The `try-with-resources` block here is crucial – it ensures proper cleanup of resources, which is especially important when dealing with large documents.
+The `try‑with‑resources` block ensures the `Comparer` is closed automatically, which is crucial for large files.

-**Step 2: Add the Target Document**
+#### Step 2: Add the Target Document

 ```java
             // Add the document we want to compare against